 top of page

-The field of Semantic Computing was coined by Phillip Sheu in 2007 when he launched the first IEEE International Conference on Semantic Computing (ICSC) [1] and the International Journal of Semantic Computing (IJSC).
-As stated in the inaugural issue of IJSC [2], “…, the field Semantic Computing addresses the computing technologies, and their interactions, that may be used to extract or process the Contents and Semantics of active services and passive data that are unstructured, semi-structured as well as structured,… Semantic Computing extends Semantic Web (in the narrow sense of ontology-based augmentation of web pages) both in breadth (to include multimedia and services as well as structured data that may or may not be web-based) and depth (to address the access, use, synthesis, integration as well as analysis of data and services).
-Semantic Computing bridges, and integrates, technologies such as soft-ware engineering, user interface, natural-language processing, artificial intelligence, programming language, grid computing and pervasive computing, among others, into a complete theme.”
+The field of Semantic Computing was coined by Phillip Sheu in 2007, when he launched the first IEEE International Conference on Semantic Computing (ICSC) [1] and the International Journal of Semantic Computing (IJSC).
+As stated in the inaugural issue of IJSC [2], “…the field of Semantic Computing addresses computing technologies, and their interactions, that can be used to extract or process the contents and semantics of active services and passive data that are unstructured, semi-structured, as well as structured… Semantic Computing extends the Semantic Web (in the narrow sense of ontology-based augmentation of web pages) both in breadth (to include multimedia and services, as well as structured data that may or may not be web-based) and depth (to address the access, use, synthesis, integration, and analysis of data and services).
+Semantic Computing bridges and integrates technologies such as software engineering, user interfaces, natural language processing, artificial intelligence, programming languages, grid computing, and pervasive computing into a unified framework.”

-The book Semantic Computing and AI [4] summarizes key milestones in research, addressing fundamental theories, emerging trends, and real-world applications of two closely connected disciplines of computer science: semantic computing and artificial intelligence (AI).
+The book Semantic Computing and AI [4] summarizes key milestones in research, addressing fundamental theories, emerging trends, and real-world applications of two closely connected disciplines in computer science: semantic computing and artificial intelligence (AI).

-The latest development of Semantic Computing includes GPS (Generative Problem Solving) [5] that has the capability of solving computational problems and generating new problems.
-While GPS and generative AI deal with the act of “generation,” GPS extends the notion of “generative” to include the generation of problems, data, and use cases to facilitate problem solving.
-In contrast, generative AI targets the creation of novel outputs that mimic or extend existing data patterns extracted from texts and multimodal data.
-GPS solves new computational problems by systematically creating them and solving them step by step, as well as increasing transparency so that users can follow the reasoning path.
-With user-in-the-loop, GPS may significantly boost machine’s learning curve and solution quality.
+Recent developments in Semantic Computing include Generative Problem Solving (GPS) [5], which enables the solution of computational problems as well as the generation of new problems.
+While both GPS and generative AI involve “generation,” GPS extends this concept to include the creation of problems, data, and use cases to facilitate problem solving.
+In contrast, generative AI focuses on producing novel outputs that mimic or extend patterns learned from textual and multimodal data.
+GPS approaches problem solving by systematically generating and solving problems step by step, increasing transparency so that users can follow the reasoning process.
+With a human-in-the-loop, GPS may significantly enhance machine learning efficiency and solution quality.

-Despite the impressive natural language understanding capabilities of Large Language Models (LLMs), significant challenges remain in their development, particularly their limitations in solving complex problems that require logical reasoning or computational algorithms.
-LLMs currently lack the capability to explore the full range of possible problems and fail to ensure the correctness of solutions by providing concrete, step-by-step reasoning processes.
-GPS aims to bridge this gap by empowering LLMs with advanced problem-solving capabilities.
+Despite the impressive natural language understanding capabilities of large language models (LLMs), significant challenges remain.
+In particular, LLMs have limitations in solving complex problems that require rigorous logical reasoning or computational algorithms.
+They often lack the ability to explore the full space of possible problems and to ensure solution correctness through explicit, step-by-step reasoning.
+GPS aims to bridge this gap by enhancing LLMs with advanced problem-solving capabilities.

 1. Message from General Chairs".
 International Conference on Semantic Computing (ICSC 2007).
 2007. pp. xiv. doi:10.1109/ICSC.2007.4.
 ISBN 978-0-7695-2997-4.